Disclosure:

 Security is another key feature of shared hosting and VPS servers.

-Shared hosting servers have basic or pre-configured security features, like free SSL certificates, malware scanners, and backups.
+Shared hosting servers have basic or preconfigured security features, such as free SSL certificates, malware scanners, and backups.

-Depending on the host, some shared hosting doesn’t offer automatic regular backup, leaving you out of luck in case of unexpected changes to your website and you need to restore a backup.
+Depending on the host, some shared hosting plans don’t offer automatic regular backups, leaving you out of luck if unexpected changes to your website require a restore.

 However, if you use WordPress, you can get extra security features from the JetPack security plugin.

-VPS, by default, offers added Security features and allows you to customize your website security to your specific hosting environment.
+VPS, by default, offers enhanced security features and allows you to customise your website security for your specific hosting environment.
 But you can extend its performance with JetPack Security.

 During VPS setup, you can choose your preferred operating system, install custom security applications, and configure the server to suit your needs.